Contact

 Step 1: Apply and be accepted to CSU!

-After acceptance at CSU, be sure to enroll in required pre-nursing courses.
-If you are a new freshman at CSU, also enroll in GNED 101 (pre-nursing section).
+After acceptance at CSU and during registration, your pre-nursing advisor will begin enrolling you in pre-requisite nursing courses.
 Meet with your nursing academic advisor at least once each semester to review academic progress and plans.

 • ENGL 111 English Composition I 3 Credits